oliviawudi/IS477-WJ/README.md

 - **Syntactic accuracy**: Several fields were stored as `0.`/`1.` rather than proper integer types; all binary fields plus `C4A` were cast to `Int64` to standardize against 2024 before cross-year comparison.
 - **Net effect**: 137 rows dropped (refusal removal across analysis fields); `EF2` dropped as a feature; `C4A` `NaN`s recoded to sentinel `-2` rather than dropped.

-> **Note on reconciling with the repo's existing quality write-up**: the original IS477-WJ README states 1,948 rows removed for SHED 2024 and 1,711 for SHED 2020, and describes `C4A` blanks as dropped rather than recoded.
-The `Final Project Report.pdf` methodology (summarized above) gives more granular, script-level numbers — 3 rows for 2024 and 137 for 2020, with `C4A` blanks recoded rather than dropped in both waves.
-These read like two different points in the pipeline's evolution rather than the same claim stated two ways.
-Worth reconciling in the repo before this goes out — pick whichever reflects the *current* `clean_shed.py` logic and update the other document (or note both stages explicitly if the methodology genuinely changed between drafts).

 ### CFPB Lending Levels

 - **Completeness**: No explicit or implicit missing values across all 1,100 rows × 5 columns.